 Matsue is a castle town crossed by many canals and has one of the twelve remaining original castles in Japan.
 As Matsue is a former feudal stronghold, its buildings and layout reflect its history.
 We will visit the Adachi Art Museum and gardens to gain an understanding of the art of Japan.
 For its creator businessman, Adachi Zenko, the Adachi is about finding and appreciating beauty through art, as seen through the tranquillity of the garden or the painted world of the Japanese artist.

-The Mountain Resort of Hakone
+The Mountain Resort of Hakone.

-This Japan Tour closes with Tokyo
+This Japan Tour closes with Tokyo.

-Tokyo is Japan’s capital and one of the world’s most populous cities.
+Tokyo is Japan's capital and one of the world's most populous cities.
 It has been the seat of the Emperor of Japan since 1869 following the Meiji Restoration, and is a bustling centre of fashion, entertainment, gastronomy, and culture.
 When we first arrive in Tokyo, we have a full day of sightseeing followed by two free days which you can use at your leisure to explore the city.
 The metro is accommodating for people of all ages, and the signs are in English and Japanese.
 The diversity of places to visit and experience can easily fill the last two days of the program.
 Your Odyssey program leader and local guides will assist you if you need help with planning these last two days.
-Finally, we come together for a farewell dinner to conclude our tour.
+Finally, we come together for a farewell dinner to conclude our trip to Japan.

-Other Japan Tours with Odyssey Traveller
+Other Japan Tours with Odyssey Traveller.

 Our Walking Japan small group tour is perfect for the active, mature traveller, whether travelling solo or as a couple.
 Beginning in Tokyo and ending in the ancient capital of Kyoto, professional guides ensure access to the extraordinary.
 This tour journeys around the northeast region of Japan, while following in the footsteps of the famous 17th century poet, Matsuo Basho.
 Recommended for active travellers, highlights include joining a Japanese prayer service on Mt.
 Haguru at sunrise, and visits to temples and museums in both urban and rural locations.
 A look at our blog entry on footwear is advised for those interested in this tour.